akilby/research-getting-started/README.md

 ## Installing and using Kilby group specific packages

-In your virtual environment, install three internal packages as follows;
+In your virtual environment, install three internal packages as follows:

 ```bash
 pip install -e /work/akilby/Packages/npi/